 Any flying unit, with their really low defense and weakness to arrows.

-The fighter and pirate classes sometimes fit this definition, they have good strength and average speed, but unimpressive defense.
+The fighter and pirate classes sometimes fit this definition, they have good strength, but unimpressive defense.
 Dart from Blazing Sword comes to mind: absurdly high Strength and Crit ratio, poor defense and resistance, and at the beginning more than one Skill problem.

 The Bishop and Sage classes tend to have relatively low HP and Defense, but tend to have massive Skill and thus can deal very frequent critical hits.
-A particularly good example is Lucius from Blazing Sword: he is a powerful light magic user, but his defense is so abysmal that he should be kept away from the front lines at all cost until at least he's promoted.
+A particularly good example is Lucius from Blazing Sword: he is a powerful light magic user and has more Skill than your average Monk/Bishop so he'll get many criticals on his enemies, but his defense is so abysmal that he should be kept away from the front lines at all costs until at least he's promoted.

 The Boomer may qualify too.
 It's even more fragile than the Hunter, but a skillful puke can nail all four survivors and indirectly do far more for the Infected team.